-In this Agreement:
+In this agreement:

 - a.
-"Continuing Contract" shall mean a contract of employment that is in force from year to year. - b.
-"Head" shall mean the Head of York House School.
+"Continuing Contract" will mean a contract of employment that is in force from year to year. - b.
+"Head" will mean the Head of York House School.
 It is understood that the Head may designate and delegate functions to other administrative staff. - c.
-"Regular" or "Continuing" employee shall mean a teacher or support staff employee who holds a continuing contract. - d.
-"Society" shall mean the York House School Society.
+"Regular" or "Continuing" employee will mean a teacher or support staff employee who holds a continuing contract. - d.
+"Society" will mean the York House School Society.
 It is understood that the Society designates and delegates administrative functions to its administrative staff. - e.
-"Teacher On Call" shall mean a teacher who provides day to day teaching that is less than twenty (20) consecutive teaching days in any one teaching position. - f.
-"Temporary Contract" shall mean a contract of employment which is in force for a specific duration or purpose and for a specific percentage of time which shall begin and end in the same school year. - g.
-"Temporary Contract Teacher" shall mean a teacher who teaches for a minimum of twenty (20) consecutive school days as a replacement for a teacher who will be returning to the school and shall also include filling a vacancy that occurs after the commencement of the school year for the duration of that school year. - h.
-"Union" shall mean the B.C.
+"Teacher On Call" will mean a teacher who provides day to day teaching that is less than 20 consecutive teaching days in any one teaching position. - f.
+"Temporary Contract" will mean a contract of employment which is in force for a specific duration or purpose and for a specific percentage of time which will begin and end in the same school year. - g.
+"Temporary Contract Teacher" will mean a teacher who teaches for a minimum of 20 consecutive school days as a replacement for a teacher who will be returning to the school and will also include filling a vacancy that occurs after the commencement of the school year for the duration of that school year. - h.
+"Union" will mean the B.C.
 Government and Service Employees' Union.
 It is understood that the Union designates and delegates functions to the President and other officers and members of the Union.